-- 1. Collect both -eyed and blind side otoliths - Minimize the time the otoliths are in contact with metal.
+- 1. Collect both -eyed and blind side otoliths - 2.
+Minimize the time the otoliths are in contact with metal.
 Some contact is unavoidable, because knives and forceps are metal.
 Try not to scratch surface of COAC otoliths with the knife and do not leave COAC otoliths sitting on metal surfaces. - 3.
 Both otoliths of the pair must be "normal" neither otolith can be crystalized or broken. - 4.
-Clean all membranes and moisture thoroughly from otoliths using paper towels or a clean dry cloth. - 5.
-Do not use any fluids, including water, to clean otoliths and do not expose to glycerin solution.

-- 6. Place otolith pairs in the same cell of the COAC pill box. - 7.
-Allow COAC otoliths to completely dry before adding cotton and closing the box. - 8.
-Store the COAC otolith boxes in a stable environment until shipping (i.e., indoors at room temperature; no extreme temperature or humidity fluctuations) - 9.
-Place COAC boxes in two ziploc bags (double-bag for extra protection) just prior to shipping; DO NOT put COAC and regular market sample boxes in the same ziploc. - 10.
-Ship COAC otoliths with the other sampling data on the same shipping schedule.
+Clean membranes and moisture thoroughly from otoliths using paper towels or a clean dry cloth. - 5.
+Do not use any fluids, including water, to clean otoliths and do not expose to glycerin solution. - 6.
+Place otolith pairs in the same cell of the pill box in the field. - 7.
+Transfer to COAC "shipping" box when "field" pill box is full. - 8.
+Allow COAC otoliths to completely dry before adding cotton. - 9.
+Store the COAC otolith boxes in a stable environment until shipping (i.e., indoors at room temperature; no extreme temperature or humidity fluctuations) - 10.
+Place COAC boxes in two ziploc bags (double-bag for extra protection) just prior to shipping; DO NOT put COAC and regular market sample boxes in the same ziploc. - 11.
+Ship full COAC otolith boxes with the other samples and data on the same shipping schedule.